 This policy also prohibits retaliation against anyone who asserts a claim of discrimination or harassment, participates in a discrimination or harassment investigation, or otherwise opposes unlawful harassment.
 Reprisal or retaliation against an individual for making a complaint of discrimination or harassment, or for using or participating in the informal or formal complaint process, is a violation of University policy, and any such action is cause for disciplinary action.

-The Vice President for Equity, Access and Behavioral Health is responsible for maintaining operating procedures related to this policy.
+The Assistant to the President for Equity Initiatives and Title IX Coordinator is responsible for maintaining operating procedures related to this policy.

 Discrimination or Discriminatory Harassment